bananaturtlesandwich/bananaturtlesandwich/README.md

 - Hiya!👋 I'm spuds.
 I'm just a potato who likes fucking around with games and automation
 - Stubbornly attached to C# (my beloved) but starting to broaden out (maybe🙃)
 - Game recommendations: Blue Fire, Rain World, Ghostrunner, Spiritfarer, Have a Nice Death and Wavetale
+- ^ *support indie devs because they deserve it* :heart:

 ![](https://github-readme-stats.vercel.app/api?username=bananaturtlesandwich&layout=compact&theme=calm&show_icons=true&include_all_commits=true&hide_title=true&hide_rank=true)
 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=bananaturtlesandwich&theme=calm&layout=compact)

 <!---
 bananaturtlesandwich/bananaturtlesandwich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.